Library

 Be Still

 We chase holiness like a performance, but God meets us in surrender.
 In the margins of our striving, His grace whispers strength.
-This devotional invites you to lay down self-effort and discover the power of being still before God.

 -